-Advising a healthcare company in an investigation of FCPA issues arising from South Asia.
+Advising a global healthcare company in an investigation of FCPA issues arising from its Asian operations.

 Representing a sovereign state in UNCITRAL arbitration proceedings relating to payment of royalties for the production of natural gas.